berthott/laravel-targetable/readme.md

     |
     | Defines the search mode for the namespaces.
 ClassFinder::STANDARD_MODE
     | will only find the exact matching namespace, ClassFinder::RECURSIVE_MODE
     | will find all subnamespaces.
-Beware: ClassFinder::RECURSIVE_MODE might
+Defaults to ClassFinder::STANDARD_MODE.
+    |
-    | cause some testing issues.
+    | Beware: ClassFinder::RECURSIVE_MODE might cause some testing issues.
     |
     */